1995 Daytona 500: Finish

 With 20 laps to go, Marlin passed Earnhardt for the lead on the back straightaway.
 With 15 laps to go, Bobby Labonte (in his first race for Joe Gibbs Racing) crashed in turn 1, nearly collecting his older brother Terry.
 Earnhardt came in for 4 new tires, gambling that maneuverability would be more valuable than track position.
 Just before the restart, rookie Robert Pressley spun in the short chute before turn 1 after contact from Dick Trickle.
 When the green was waved Earnhardt quickly re-entered the top 10, and with 10 to go, he was side by side with Ricky Rudd for 9th.
 He passed Mark Martin for the second position with 4 laps to go, but Sterling Marlin's Chevrolet was not to be denied.
 This was Sterling Marlin's second Winston Cup win, both of which were in the Daytona 500.
-Marlin also joined Richard Petty (in the 1974 race) and Cale Yarborough (in 1984 race) as the only drivers who have won back-to-back Daytona 500's; this feat was not repeated until the 2020 race when Denny Hamlin joined the ranks of back-to-back winners.
+Marlin also joined Richard Petty (in the 1974 race) and Cale Yarborough (in 1984 race) as the only drivers who have won back-to-back Daytona 500's; this feat was not repeated until the 2020 race when Denny Hamlin joined the ranks of back-to-back winners and then again with William Byron in 2024 – 2025.
 Martin went to third while his teammate Ted Musgrave finished fourth and 1993 winner Dale Jarrett (who started on the Pole) finished 5th.

 This was Richard Petty's only Daytona 500 as a broadcaster, and the first Daytona 500 to be broadcast with a reduction in availability.
 As a result of the Fox affiliate switches of 1994, many markets where CBS lost major affiliates and were relegated to minor affiliates could not receive the race, including three markets where a NASCAR-sanctioned national series races were held -- Atlanta, Milwaukee, and Detroit.
 The Atlanta market losses affected North Georgia, where Bill Elliott is based, as mountainous areas of northern Georgia could not receive the race because WGCL had a much weaker signal than the station that defected (WAGA).
 That situation was resolved in 1996 when WSPA in Spartanburg launched WNEG as a CBS affiliate in September 1995.